amunn/image-handout/README.md

 Download the LaTeX package [here](https://github.com/amunn/image-handout/blob/main/image-handout.sty)

 Install the LaTeX package in your local `texmf` folder: on a Mac this will be `~/Library/texmf/tex/latex`.
-If you don't have this folder you will need to create it.
+If you don't have this folder you will need to create it or use this [helper app/script](https://github.com/amunn/make-local-texmf).

 If you're using Overleaf, upload the `.sty` file to your project.